Protect your brain from stroke

-Too much salt can boost blood pressure and increase the risk for heart disease.
-Now a new study has linked a high-salt diet with increased risk for stroke.
 In the study, people who consumed the greatest amounts of sodium were about three times as likely to suffer a stroke as those who kept within the American Heart Association recommendations of 1,500 milligrams (mg) of sodium per day.
-The most serious stroke risk linked to sodium consumption of 4,000 mg a day, which is only a bit above the amount of sodium that most people consume in a day.
+While the stroke risk rose as intake started to rise above 1,500 mg, the most serious stroke risk was only established once sodium consumption reached around 4,000 mg, which is more than what most people consume in a day.